The Danes are famed for being the happiest people in the world, but how happy will Danish snacks make us?

 Winner or Binner?
 Can we just take a moment to appreciate this sweet?
 In the UK, we have something kind of similar called Liquorice Wands but Denmark absolutely thrashed us for the creativity!
 The only thing I didn’t like about this sweet was that it had a slightly waxy texture, and British liquorice is very chewy.
 Still though, that aside, it’s a Winner.

-The really funny thing when you try out a new international chocolate bar, is to draw comparisons to the ones already available in your own country.
+The really funny thing when you try out an international chocolate bar is that you automatically draw comparisons to the ones already available in your own country.
 To us, this is pretty much a Danish Mars bar, but how close are we?

 Tom’s Pingvin Blanding